 - 1. Post-termination mortality rates (non-disabled lives) - a.
-Males: RP-2014 Combined Healthy for Males with Blue Collar adjustments, projected with Scale Ultimate MP16. - b.
-Females: RP-2014 Combined Healthy for Females, projected with Scale Ultimate MP16. - 2.
+Male: PUB(10) Above Median Table for Healthy General Employee Males, projected with Scale Ultimate MP16. - b.
+Females: PUB(10) Above Median Table for Healthy General Employee Females, projected with Scale Ultimate MP16. - 2.
 Post-termination mortality rates (disabled lives) - a.
-Males: RP-2014 Disabled Retiree Table for males, projected with Scale Ultimate MP16. - b.
-Females: RP-2014 Disabled Retiree Table for males, projected with Scale Ultimate MP16. - 3.
-Pre-termination mortality rates Use the RP-2014 employee table for males and females. - 4.
+Males: PUB(10) Tables for Disabled Retirees by Occupation for males, projected with Scale Ultimate MP16. - b.
+Females: PUB(10) Tables for Disabled Retirees by Occupation for females, projected with Scale Ultimate MP16. - 3.
+Pre-termination mortality rates - a.
+Males: PUB(10) Tables for Disabled Retirees by Occupation for males, projected with Scale Ultimate MP16. - b.
+Females: PUB(10) Tables for Disabled Retirees by Occupation for females, projected with Scale Ultimate MP16. - 4.
 Disability rates None - 5.
 Termination rates None - 6.
 Retirement rates 33% of members are assumed to retire when first eligible for a reduced retirement benefit (age 65 with 10 years of service, or any age with 20 years of service).
 All other members are assumed to retire when eligible for an unreduced retirement benefit (age 65 with 20 years of service, or age 70 with 15 years of service).
-Judges who have not reached eligibility for a retirement benefit by age 75 are assumed to terminate at age 75 and receive either a reduced retirement benefit, if eligible, or a refund.

-C. Other Assumptions
+Judges who have not reached eligibility for a retirement benefit by age 75 are assumed to terminate at age 75 and receive either a reduced retirement benefit, if eligible, or a refund. - C. Other Assumptions - 1.
+Percent married: 85% of employees are assumed to be married.

-- 1. Percent married: 85% of employees are assumed to be married. - Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 3.
+- 2. Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 3.
 Remarriage: It is assumed that no surviving spouse will remarry and there will be no children's benefit. - 4.
-All married members appointed after January 1, 2009 will elect the optional spouse's coverage at retirement.

-5. Investment and administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses.
+All married members appointed after January 1, 2009 will elect the optional spouse's coverage at retirement. - 5.
+Investment and administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses.